 We’ve spent the last four years full-time traveling in Europe and have driven from the UK to Italy more times than we can remember!
 In this guide for driving to Italy from the UK, we’re sharing the best routes, costs (updates for 2022) and tips to help you have the best journey to Italy.

 Crossing the Channel

-The fastest route is using the Eurotunnel Le Shuttle from Folkstone to Calais.
-The crossing under the channel takes 35 minutes, with a fast check in and loading process, you can be in France in an hour.
+The fastest route is using the Eurotunnel Le Shuttle from Folkestone to Calais.
+The crossing under the channel takes 35 minutes, with a fast check-in and loading process, you can be in France in an hour.
 This crossing is Ideal if you are driving from UK to France with a dog, or just want to get to the other side as quickly as possible.